On Some Information-geometric aspects of Hawking radiation: Information-Geometric Reconstruction of Quantum Mechanical Formalism

-Since the metric $G_{ij}$ in \eqref{1} is defined on the n-dimensional configuration space $\{P^i\}$ only, whereas the evolving phase space $\{P^i,S^i\}$ is 2n-dimensional, we have to extend $G_{ij}$ to the 2n-dimensional $g_{ab}$.
-Consistency of the sympletctic structure and the metric structure requires the following (see \cite{Reginatto} for detail)
+Then the phase space $\{P^i,S^i\}$ becomes a symplectic manifold with the canonical symplectic structure $\omega=\sum_{i=1}^n dS^i \wedge dP^i$.
+And there exists a hamiltonian $H$ such that the equations of motion are $\dot{P}^i=\{P^i,H\},\dot{S}^i=\{S^i,H\}$. \item Since the metric $G_{ij}$ in \eqref{1} is defined on the n-dimensional configuration space $\{P^i\}$ only, whereas the evolving phase space $\{P^i,S^i\}$ is 2n-dimensional, we have to extend $G_{ij}$ to the 2n-dimensional $g_{ab}$.
+Consistency of the sympletctic structure and the metric structure requires the following

 That is, the manifold must have a K\"ahler structure with complex structure $J_{ab}$.
-As a result, the extended metric $g_{ab}$ and the complex structure $J_{ab}$ become
+As a result, the extended metric $g_{ab}$ and the complex structure $J_{ab}$ become repectively

 where $G=[G_{ij}]$ and $A^T=GAG^{-1}$.
-It can be further shown that the information metric \eqref{1} is the only metric invariant under the congruent embedding by a Markov mapping, which constrians that $A$ must be a constant matrix $A=a\textbf{1}_{n\times n}$\cite{Reginatto}.
+It can be further shown that the information metric \eqref{1} is the only metric invariant under the congruent embedding by a Markov mapping \cite{Cam86}, which constrians that $A$ must be a constant matrix $A=a\textbf{1}_{n\times n}$. \item Now we can perform a (modified) Madelung transformation to the complex coordinates,